-1. A completed Application for Admission to the Graduate School, along with a \$20.00 check or money order in U.S. currency.
-Application packets are available from the Graduate School Office or online at www.valdosta.edu/gradschool/.

-2. Official original language and English (translated) copies of college and university transcripts, as records of past academic work, along with copies of academic degrees and certificates that the applicant has received.
-To be considered official, these transcripts must be submitted directly from the educational institutions to the Graduate School.

-3. If the applicant's first language is other than English, proof of satisfactory completion of ELS Level 109 or official results from the Test of English as a Foreign Language (TOEFL).
-A minimum score of 500 on the TOEFL (173 on the new computer based test) is required for admission.
-Some academic departments require a score of 550 (Accountancy; 213) or six00 (English; 250 for the new computer-based test).

-4. Official results from the Graduate Record Examination or the Graduate Management Admissions Test.
+- 1. A completed Application for Admission to the Graduate School, along with a \$20.00 check or money order in U.S. currency.
+Application packets are available from the Graduate School Office or on-line at www.valdosta.edu/gradschool/. - 2.
+Official original language and English (translated) copies of college and university transcripts, as records of past academic work, along with copies of academic degrees and certificates that the applicant has received.
+To be considered official, these transcripts must be submitted directly from the educational institutions to the Graduate School. - 3.
+If the applicant's first language is other than English, proof of satisfactory completion of ELS Level 109 or official results from the Test of English as a Foreign Language (TOEFL).
+A minimum score of 500 on the TOEFL (173 on the computer-based test) is required for admission.
+Some academic departments require a score of 550 or 600 (213 or 250 on the computer- based test). - 4.
+Official results from the Graduate Record Examination, the Graduate Management Admissions Test, or the Miller Analogies Test.
 See admission requirements for specific programs to determine which test is needed.
-Information on the administration of these tests is available from U.S. Embassies and from American Cultural Centers.

-5. A completed Certificate of Finances statement guaranteeing that the student will have \$24,007 (for 12 months) or \$16,380 (for nine months).
+Information on the administration of these tests is available from U.S. Embassies and from American Cultural Centers. - 5.
+A completed Certificate of Finances statement guaranteeing that the student will have \$18,630 (for nine months).
 The Certificate of Finances form is available from the Graduate School.